heerdemoglu/DeepRHEA/deep_rhea/README.md

 # DeepRHEA Package:

 Contains RHEAIndividual and RHEAPopulation which controls the evolution process.
 It has its own Arena as DeepRHEA and AlphaZero is not analogous in terms of implementation.

+## Arena and Coach modified from: Alpha Zero General, Surag Nair et. al.

+The repository is created by Surag Nair and the repository can be reached through [this](https://github.com/suragnair/alpha-zero-general) link.

+This repository implements some games where agents inspired from AlphaGo is trained.
+This repository is used as a baseline to train AlphaGo agent; where DeepRHEA agent will be coupled with the same environment for comparison purposes.